-For those building a new home, or adding an addition that will need its own electrical service, Add-All Electric provides electrical panel installation services.
-Working with you we can determine the exact size electrical panel you need for your new home or addition.
-We'll take care of pulling the required permits and discuss the installation details with you.
-And we always give upfront price quotes so there are no surprises.
-To discuss your project and learn more about our electrical panel installation services, give us a call today.
+For those building a new home, or adding any type of home improvement that will need its own electrical system, Add-All Electric provides electrical panel installation services.
+Working with you we'll discuss installation details and can determine the exact size electrical panel you need for your new home or addition.
+Our licensed electricians stay up to date on the required permits and safety precautions.
+We always give upfront price quotes so there are no surprises.
+Let us provide you with the best experience while our team installs your new electrical panel.
+To discuss your project and learn more about our installation services, give us a call today.

 Federal Pacific Breakers & Federal Pacific Panels – Are they dangerous?